bensampaio/external-svg-sprite-loader/README.md

 ### Plugin options

 - `emit` - determines if the sprite is supposed to be emitted (default: true).
 Useful when generating server rendering bundles where you just need the SVG sprite URLs but not the sprite itself.
-- `sprite` - SVG sprite options (default: {startX: 0, startY: 0, deltaX: 0, deltaY: 0, iconHeight: 50}).
-StartX and StartY - beginning sprite position, DeltaX and DeltaY - free space between icons.
-IconHeight - Icon height in the sprite (just for the comfort)
+- `sprite` - SVG sprite options (default: {startX: 0, startY: 0, deltaX: 0, deltaY: 0, iconHeight: 50, rowWidth: 1000}).
+StartX and StartY - beginning sprite position, DeltaX and DeltaY - space between icons.
+IconHeight - Icon height in the sprite (just for the comfort).

 ## Usage